1. How long is the surgical technology program?

 8. Is it “hard” to get accepted into the surgical technology program?

 Admission to the program is competitive with the advantage going to those students with higher cumulative and prerequisite GPAs.

 9. Should I send a college transcript for all college coursework?

 Yes, it is a requirement for admission.

 Yes.
 Interested individuals may contact the Office of Student Financial Aid or call (501) 812-2289 for information concerning available grants, loans and scholarships.

 11. Do I have to have every prerequisite course completed before I can apply for admission?

-No, at the application deadline (June 1), all prerequisite course work does not have to be completed.
+No, at the application deadline (March 1), all prerequisite coursework does not have to be completed.
 The program requires 30 SC (semester credits) of prerequisite course work to be completed prior to enrolling in the surgical technology program.